thwill1000/cmm2-zmim/README.md

 **1. What is a Colour Maximite 2 ?**

+The Colour Maximite 2 is an as yet not publicly announced homage to 1980's and early 1990's micro-computers.

 **2. Will you be supporting the original Colour Maximite / Mono Maximite ?**

 **3. Will you be supporting .z4, .z5, etc. story formats ?**